HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

  ![alt text](/images/linear_class_01.JPG "Linear classification")

 - Non-linear classification: due to in practice with linearity is not enough for classification.
-Besides, real-world data requires more sophilicated clasifiers.
+Besides, real-world data requires more sophilicated clasifiers such as: ReLU, Sigmoid

  ![alt text](/images/linear_class_02.JPG "Linear classification")